jbinko/UGEN/README.md

 Multiple rules can be root rules.
 No any notion of only one main rule exists nor is required.
 Each rule contains definition of pattern and can also reference other rule(s) as subrule - part of rule definition.
-This allows nicely structure rules in very reusable way.
+This allows structure rules nicely in very reusable way.

 Dependencies between rules are tracked automatically.
-Rules, which are referencing missing rules and circular dependencies between rules are identified and reported as errors.
+Rules, which are referencing missing rules and/or produce circular dependencies between rules are identified and reported as errors.

-Rules are supporting recursions through rules expressions during processing.
+Rules are supporting recursions via rules expressions during processing.

 ### White spaces and new lines

-White space characters like spaces and tabulators and new line characters like '\r' and '\n' are ignored from processing.
+White space characters like spaces and tabulators and new line characters like ```\r``` and ```\n``` are ignored from processing.
 This allows to organize input file in any preferred way.

 ### Comments

-Two kind of comments can be used:
+Two kind of comments are supported:

-One line comment - Two different characters are signalling comment until the end of line.<br/>
+One line comment - Two different characters can be used to mark beginning of comment until the end of line.<br/>
-Everything after following characters ```//``` or ```#``` is ignored until (and only) the end of line.<br/>
+Everything after following characters ```//``` or ```#``` is ignored until it reaches end of a line.<br/>
 For example:
 ```
 // This is my comment 1